Reality Winner, former NSA contractor accused of leaking documents, pleads guilty

 ACCUSED LEAKER WANTED TO 'BURN THE WHITE HOUSE DOWN'

+Court documents also said Winner complained to her bosses that Fox News was playing in her office – suggesting Al Jazeera would have been a more appropriate choice.

+"I've filed formal complaints about them having Fox News on,” she told FBI agents. “… Uh, at least, for God's sake put Al Jazeera on, or a slideshow with people's pets.
+I've tried everything to get that changed."

-She was working as a contractor with a Top Secret security clearance with Pluribus International Corporation at a federal facility in Georgia when, according to the Justice Department, she printed out a sheet of paper with classified information and mailed it to a news organization.
+She was working as a contractor with a Top Secret security clearance with Pluribus International Corporation at a federal facility in Georgia when, according to the Justice Department, she printed out a sheet of paper with classified information.

 While the DOJ didn't specify which outlet reported the secret information, Winner's charges were announced just as The Intercept published details of a NSA report on Russian hacking efforts.